spywill/Croc_Getonline/README.md

    - To start GetOnline payload plug the keycroc into target pc
    - For Windows type in anywhere **getonline**
    - For Raspberry PI type in anywhere **rasponline**
-   - For Linux in development
+   - For Linux type in anywhere **linuxonline**
    - When the payload is done running the LED will light up green Unplug Keycroc and plug back in
    - Keycroc should now be connected to target pc wifi
+   - NOTE: for linux edit payload for passwd needed for sudo permission

 ## PAYLOAD INFO :